JamesHDa/SimplePythonCache/README.md

 # SimplePythonCache
-A simple python cacheing dictonary; for use with 3rd party api calls for example; i.e. an weather forecast api.
+A simple python cacheing dictonary; for use with own api calls or 3rd party api calls; i.e. a weather forecast api.

-Configue the number of items you wish to store in the cache at one time by changing MAX_SIZE in config.py
+Configure the number of items you wish to store in the cache at one time by changing MAX_SIZE in config.py

-Then reference with import SimplePythonCache.Cache as Cache Add to the cache by Cache.add('CacheKey','response',Seconds before expired)
+Then reference with import SimplePythonCache.Cache as Cache

+Add to the cache by Cache.add('CacheKey',Response,Seconds until expiration)

 You can retrieve from the cache with Cache.get('CacheKey') or remove from the cache with Cache.remove('CacheKey')